HomeGeneralCanada’s immigration ministers provide update on top objectives

 “Partnership, collaboration, and a shared vision for improving Canada’s immigration policies and programs are central to how the federal, provincial, and territorial governments navigate the ever-changing immigration landscape,” Minister Dunn said.

 “Through today’s meeting, we hoped to build momentum to further clarify our respective governments’ roles and responsibilities in successfully attracting, integrating, and retaining immigrants.”

 Since the country’s inception in 1867, the federal and provincial governments have shared responsibility for immigration.
 The primary goal of these conferences is to promote the spread of immigration across Canada.

+The Provincial Nominee Program is a key component of this shared responsibility (PNP).
+With the exception of Quebec and Nunavut, each province has its own PNP through which candidates for permanent residency (PR) can express a preference to work and live in a particular province.
+Quebec has its own system of immigration.
 If the provincial government believes the candidate will fit easily into the workforce and contribute to the provincial economy, they may offer them a provincial nomination.
 Being nominated does not guarantee that the candidate is a permanent resident, but it can help their application to the federal government.